Techman1803/Electricity-Billing-System/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Fully Functional Student Registration for the Perticular Course of Christ University.
-The technologies used in this project are Core Java, Java Frame, MYSQL DataBase.
-This project will show how we can perform CRUD System in Java By Using My SQL DataBase.
-In this Project a Student can Register himself for Christ University By Entering his name, Mobile Number and Course which he has Opted for By Clicking on the add button one pop up will come as "Record has been Successfully added" and  you can see all the added Records in another Panel and By Clicking the added Record you can Edit or Delete the added Record.
-While your Deleting the Record one more confirmation pop up will arise if click yes record will be deleted.
+Fully Functional Electricity billing System for by recogonizing the No of units Consumed by the Customers.
+The technologies used in this project are Core Java, Java Frame,.
+This project will show how we can print the Electricity Bill by recognizing the No of Units Consumed by the User.
+In this Project a Electricity Provider can print the Electricity Bill and give it to the Customers based on their Usage of their Electricity.
+Electricity provider can easily generate the electricity bill by entering the Customer Id, Cutomer Name and No of Units Consumed by the Customer the bill will Generate and by clicking on the print button Electricity bill will print.
+Electricity bill will generate based on the Condition that if the customer uses less than 500 Units for one Unit it will Cost 1 Rs, If the units used by the customer is more than 500 and less than 600 for him 1 unit will Cost 1.80 Rs, if Customer uses More than 600 units and less than 800 units 1 unit will cost him 3 Rs and if he Uses beyond 800 units 1 unit will Cost 5 Rs.

 ## 🏁 Getting Started <a name = "getting_started"></a>
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+First when you Extract the Zip file and Run on your System it will as you to Enter the Cutomer Id, Customer Name and No of Units Consumed and there are 2 Buttons are available by Clicking on Generate button bill will Generate and you can print the bill by clicking on print button.

 ### Prerequisites
 What things you need to install the software and how to install them.